Terms of Business – Effective from Feb 2023

-- The needs of the customer
+The needs of the customer

-- The size of the customer order
+The size of the customer order

-- The number of providers in the market that deal with brokers
+The number of providers in the market that deal with brokers.

 The market share of each of those providers

-- The number of relevant products available from each provider
+The number of relevant products available from each provider

-- The availability of information about the products
+The availability of information about the products

 The quality of the product and service provided by the provider

-- Any other relevant consideration
+Any other relevant consideration

 Life & Pensions

-Specifically on the submit of permanent health insurance policies it is our policy to explain to you a) the meaning of disability as defined in the policy: b) the benefits available under the policy c) the general exclusions that apply to the policy and d) the reductions applied to the benefit where there are disability payments from other sources.
+Specifically on the submit of permanent health insurance policies it is our policy to explain to you a) the meaning of disability as defined in the policy b) the benefit available under the policy c) the general exclusions that apply to the policy and d) the reductions applied to the benefit where there are disability payments from other sources.
 For a serious illness policy, we will explain clearly to you the restrictions, conditions and general exclusions that attach to that policy.

 Disclosure of Information

-Irelandmortgages.com is remunerated by commission and other payments from product producers or lenders on the completion of business.
+Any failure to disclose material information may invalidate your claim and render your policy void.
+Financial Planner is remunerated by commission and other payments from product producers or lenders on the completion of business.
+You may choose to pay in full for our services by means of a fee.
 In certain circumstances, it will be necessary to charge a fee for services provided.
-In other circumstances where fees are chargeable, we will notify you in advance and agree the scale of fees to be charged, these fees will not necessarily be offset against any commission that we may receive.
+In other circumstances where fees are chargeable or where you choose to pay in full for our service by fee, we will notify you in advance and agree the scale of fees to be charged.
+Our fees will not necessarily be offset against any commission that we may receive.
 Where we receive recurring commission, this forms part of the remuneration for initial advice provided.

 Default on payments by clients

-Product producers may withdraw benefits or cover in the event of default on payments due under policies of insurance or other products arranged for you.
+Product Producers may withdraw benefits or cover in the event of default on payments due under policies of insurance or other products arranged for you.
 We would refer you to policy documents or product terms for the details of such provisions.

-We would also like to keep you informed of mortgage, insurance, investment, and any other services provided by us or associated companies with which we have a formal business arrangement, and which we believe may be of interest to you.
-We would like to contact you by way of letter, email, telephone call or personal visit.
-If you do not wish to receive such marketing information please tick the box in the Terms of Business acknowledgement letter.
-We may receive referrals from such firms and may advise them of any transactions arranged for you.
+Financial Planner complies with the requirements of the Data Protection Acts, 1988 and 2003.
+The data which you provide to us will be held on a computer database and paper files for the purpose of arranging transactions on your behalf.
+We would also like to keep you informed of mortgage, insurance, investment and any other services provided by us or associated companies with which we have a formal business arrangement and which we think may be of interest to you.
+We would like to contact you by way of letter, email or telephone call.
+If you do not wish to receive such marketing information, please tick the box in the client acknowledgement section.
+We may receive referrals from such firms and may advise them of any transactions arranged by you.

-Irelandmortgages.com is a member of the Investor Compensation Scheme operated by the Investor Compensation Company Ltd. See below for details.
+Financial Planner is a member of the Investor Compensation Scheme operated by the Investor Compensation Company Ltd. See below for details.

 Investor Compensation Scheme

-The Investor Compensation Act, 1998 provides for the establishment of a compensation scheme and the payment, in certain circumstances, of compensation to certain clients (known as eligible investors) of authorised investment firms, as defined in that Act.
+The Investor Compensation Act 1998 provides for the establishment of a compensation scheme and the payment, in certain circumstances, of compensation to certain clients (known as eligible investors) of authorised investment firms, as defined in that Act.

-The Investor Compensation Company Ltd. (ICCL) was established under the 1998 Act to operate such a compensation scheme and our firm is a member of this scheme.
+The Investor Compensation Company Ltd (ICCL) was established under the 1998 Act to operate such a compensation scheme and our firm is a member of this scheme.

 Compensation may be payable where money or investment instruments owed or belonging to clients and held, administrated or managed by the firm cannot be returned to those clients for the time being and where there is no reasonably foreseeable opportunity of the firm being able to do so.

 A right to compensation will arise only:

 If the client is an eligible investor as defined in the Act; and

-- If it transpires that the firm is not in a position to return client money or investment instruments
+If it transpires that the firm is not able to return client money or investment instruments

-To the extent that the client’s loss is recognised for the purposes of the Act.
+To the extent that the client’s loss is recognised for the purposes of the Act

-Where an entitlement to compensation is established, the compensation payable will be the lesser of: 90% of the amount of the client’s loss which is recognised for the purposes of the Investor Compensation Act, 1998; or Compensation of up to €20,000.
+Where entitlement to compensation is established, the compensation payable will be the lesser of 90% of the amount of the client’s loss which is recognised for the purposes of the Investor Compensation Act 1998 or compensation of up to €20,000